Chart Color Schemes

 Guildford West - Merrylands West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Guildford West - Merrylands West, as per the latest Census data, consisted of 58.5% houses and 41.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Sydney metropolitan areas which had 62.1% houses and 37.8% other dwellings.
-The home ownership level in Guildford West - Merrylands West was at 25.2%, with the remaining dwellings either mortgaged (32.4%) or rented (42.4%).
-The median monthly mortgage repayment in this area was $2,167, aligning with the Sydney metro average, while the median weekly rent figure was recorded at $400, matching the Sydney metro figures of $2,167 and $400 respectively.
-Nationally, Guildford West - Merrylands West's mortgage repayments were significantly higher than the Australian average of $1,863, with rents exceeding the national figure of $375.
+The dwelling structure in Guildford West - Merrylands West, as per the latest Census, consisted of 58.5% houses and 41.4% other dwellings.
+In comparison, Sydney metro had 62.1% houses and 37.8% other dwellings.
+Home ownership in Guildford West - Merrylands West stood at 25.2%, with the rest being mortgaged (32.4%) or rented (42.4%).
+The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $400, also matching Sydney metro figures.
+Nationally, Guildford West - Merrylands West's mortgage repayments were higher at $2,167 compared to Australia's average of $1,863, and rents were higher too, at $400 versus the national figure of $375.

 Frequently Asked Questions - Housing